influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/_index.md

 ### Configure your API token as an environment variable
 Requests to the InfluxDB v2.0 API must include an authentication token.
-Tokens represent given sets of permissions and grant access to your InfluxDB v2.0 instance.
+A token identifies specific permissions to the InfluxDB instance.

 Define the `INFLUX_TOKEN` environment variable using your token.
 _For information about viewing tokens, see [View tokens](/v2.0/users/tokens/view-tokens/)._